Osum Canyon – A Day trip to Albania’s beautiful Gorge

 Instantly, I prepared my drone and sent it down the canyon.
 Just as expected, there was an amazing waterfall dropping down into the river.
 I assumed it was there, but never did I ever imagine its dimensions.
 As I flew the drone through the Osum Canyon, Albania, I even spotted multiple hidden waterfalls.
 Some thin and elegant, others wide and massive.
 If not for my batteries running out, I would probably still be standing there taking pictures right now.

 A few hundred pictures and 4 dead drone batteries later, I headed back to my car to start my 3-hour journey back to Albania’s capital, Tirana.
 Once more, a relatively unusual travel destination had welcomed me with nothing but hospitality and natural beauty.
 I kept thinking about my day as I slowly made my way home through the curvy streets leading over Albania’s mountains.
 Balkan countries are always worth the trip for those who seek isolation and nature combined with a bit of adventure.

 COVER: Aerial pictures of a huge waterfall dropping down into Osum Canyon.
 Photo: Thomas Später

-Where to Stay near Osum Canyon, Albania?
+Book Your Stay near Osum Canyon, Albania